ncoop57/vscode-chat/README.md

 ### 0.0.1

 Initial release of VSCode Chat with basic functionality.
 Namely, you can ask questions about your currently open file and get an answer.

+## Roadmap

+Here are some features I plan to add in the future:

+- [ ] Add a "Refresh" button to the chat window to refresh the content that you can ask questions about.
+- [ ] Add a "Clear" button to the chat window to clear the chat history.
+- [ ] Add ability to ask questions about multiple files at once.